asampalis/DSA/README.md

 ### BOYER-MOORE:

 ### COMBINED AUTO-GRADER:
-The IDE used is CLion and following is an example compile:
+The IDE used is CLion and c++ 11.
+The following is an example compile:

 &emsp;&emsp;&emsp;&emsp; g++ main.cpp string_search.cpp -o KMP
 <br></br>